-Investing across asset classes with returns that have low correlations with one another can reduce portfolio risk and improve the robustness of the portfolio to changes to the macroeconomic environment

-A portfolio of stabilized real estate equity and credit assets has historically demonstrated low correlations to public equities, bonds, REITs, and commodities, suggesting a thematic multi-asset real estate strategy may provide a source of diversification
+Investing across asset classes with returns that have low correlations with one another can reduce portfolio risk and improve the robustness of the portfolio to changes to the macroeconomic environment A portfolio of stabilized real estate equity and credit assets has historically demonstrated low correlations to public equities, bonds, REITs, and commodities, suggesting a thematic multi-asset real estate strategy may provide a source of diversification

 There can be no assurance that the trends described herein will continue or benefit the Fund.
 Please see the Prospectus for further information on the Fund's terms, provisions and risk factors.
-Please refer to definitions and important disclosures in the Glossary of Terms starting on page 40.
-Please refer page 4 for index definitions and other important disclosures pertaining to the comparison of different asset categories.

-Returns for the Custom Thematic Real Estate Index are approximated using 3 baskets of securities each sized to 1/3 of the portfolio: 1) Stabilized Real Estate (proxied using 50% NCREIF NPI Real Estate (proxied using 50% NCREIF NPI Real Estate (proxied using 50% NCREIF NPI Stabilized Office Index and 50% NCREIF NPI 90%+ Leased, Stabilized Industrial Index, each index using properties that are 90% leased or greater and were built or renovated post 2000), and 3) real estate mezzanine debt / preferred equity and CMBS securities (proxied using 70% allocated to the Giliberto Levy Commercial Mortgage Index, and 30% Bloomberg US MBS/ABS/CMBS Securitized Index).
-Private Core Real Estate Equity is proxied using the NCREIF Open-Ended Diversified Core Equity (ODCE) property index, Private Real Estate Debt is proxied using the Giliberto Levy Commercial Mortgage Index, Global Equities are proxied by the MSCI AC World Index, Global High Yield and Investment Grade Corporate Bonds by the Bloomberg Global Aggregate Corporates Indices, Global Government Bonds using the Bloomberg Global Aggregate Treasuries Index, Global REITs using the FTSE NAREIT All Equity REITS Index, and Global Commodities using the S&P GSCI Total Returns Index.
+Please refer to definitions and important disclosures in the Glossary of Terms starting on page 43.
+Please refer to page 4 for index definitions and other important disclosures pertaining to the comparison of different asset categories.
+Returns for the Custom Thematic Real Estate Index are approximated using 3 baskets of securities each sized to 1/3 of the portfolio: 1) Stabilized Real Estate (proxied using 50% NCREIF NPI Residential Index and 50% NCREIF NPI NPI Stabilized Office Index and 50% NCREIF NPI 90%+ Leased, Stabilized Industrial Index, each index using properties that are 90% leased or greater and were built or renovated post 2000), and 3) real estate mezzanine debt / preferred equity and CMBS securities (proxied using 70% allocated to the Giliberto Levy Commercial Mortgage Index, and 30% Bloomberg US MBS/ABS/CMBS Securitized Index).
+Private Core Real Estate Equity is proxied using the NCREIF Open-Ended Diversified Core Equity (ODCE) property index, Private Real Estate Debt is proxied using the Giliberto Levy Commercial Mortgage Index, Global Equities are proxied by the MSCI AC World Index, Global High Yield and Investment Grade Corporate Bonds by the Bloomberg Global Aggregate Corporates Indices, Global Government Bonds using the Bloomberg Global Aggregate Treasuries Index.
 Correlations estimated using 20 years of quarterly data ending 12/31/2024.
 This material is being provided merely to provide a framework to assist in the implementation of an investor's own analysis and an investor's own views on the topic discussed herein.
 Source: NCREIF, Giliberto Levy, MSCI, Bloomberg, KKR Portfolio Construction